kiler129/server-healthchecks/README.md

  - Auto-reporting RunIDs
  - Include executed command output if desired
  - Forward or silence executed command output and status to crontab (i.e. no more `1>&2 /dev/null` ;))
+ - Support fault-tolerance/success-only reporting for "flaky" jobs that are meant to succeed *at least sometimes*

 ---